temporalio/documentation/docs-src/cloud/temporal-platform-limits-sheet.md

 - Certificates: 32 KB payload or 16 certificates, whichever is smaller
 - Concurrent Task pollers: 2,000 (configurable; maximum of 100,000)

-### What is the Concurrent Action limit?
+### What is the Concurrent limit?

-If the concurrent running count of certain Action Commands exceeds 2,000, they will fail.
+If the concurrent pending count of certain Commands exceeds 2,000, they will fail.
 These commands include:

 - `ScheduleActivityTask`
 - `SignalExternalWorkflowExecution`